TobiaKW/CSCI3100_Project_Venue_And_Equipment_Booking_SaaS/README.md

 2. Register SendGrid Account and validate your email

+3. Register Google Cloud Account and choose Google Maps Platform

+   Add a project and the API key will generate automatically, choose **API restriction** and check **Geocoding API, Maps JavaScript API** boxes only.

-3. Set up a Redis database and Postgre Database in Render
+4. Set up a Redis database and Postgre Database in Render

    To create Redis database, **New → Key Value**, choose the same project of the web deployment.
 Maxmemory policy choose `noeviction`

    To create Postgre database, **New → Postgres**, choose the same project of the web deployment.
 Version=18.

-4. Deploy Web service to Render
+5. Deploy Web service to Render

    Go to [dashboard.render.com](https://dashboard.render.com) and sign in with GitHub.
    **New → Blueprint** , use `render.yaml`